inet-framework/inet-showcases/visualizer/statistic/doc/index.rst

 The network contains two :ned:`AdhocHost`'s.
-One of them, the ``source``, is stationary, while the ``destination`` is configured to move horizontally back and forth between its stating position and the right border of the playground.
+One of them, the ``source``, is stationary, while the ``destination`` is configured to move horizontally back and forth between its starting position and the right border of the playground.
 The ``source`` is configured to send UDP packets to ``destination``.